 But then just within a couple of days, I saw news of a 60-year-old Asian grandfather shot to death while playing Pokemon Go.
-As an Asian American Studies minor, I’m no stranger to hate crimes and violence against Asians in the United States.
+As an Asian American Studies minor, I’m no stranger to the existence of hate crimes and violence against Asians in the United States (as compared to people without this background and have no idea it goes on at all).
 But two elderly Asian people in one week?
 Bizarre.
 Coincidences happen, I brushed it off again.

 I’ve seen my mother go to work while trying to out-strength her minor illnesses.
 One time, her coworkers had to convince her to go home to get some rest because she was having a really bad cold.
 For some people, it’s common sense to just stay at home, but I know my mother and I know the immigrant work ethic.
 No cold is going to keep her in bed.